kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 - 2026-06-16: KEP merged as `implementable` ([#6123](https://github.com/kubernetes/enhancements/pull/6123))
 - 2026-09-02: Retargeted to Alpha in v1.38
 - 2026-09-16: Design changed from the node-level `scale-delay-time` policy option to the pod-level `scaleDownGracePeriodSeconds` field, making the scale-down delay opt-in per pod, gated by the new `InPlacePodVerticalScalingExclusiveCPUsScaleDownDelay` feature gate
+- 2026-09-16: Pending scale-downs are persisted in the CPU Manager checkpoint, so a kubelet restart no longer re-arms the grace period, addressing the restart race raised in review
+- 2026-09-16: Split in two in agreement with the community, because the KEP had grown too large to review as one unit: the exposure of assigned resources via the Downward API moved to [KEP-6369](https://github.com/kubernetes/enhancements/issues/6369), leaving the scale-down delay in this KEP

 ## Drawbacks